JeremieMelo/EE382M-S22-FM-BiPartition/README.md

-# Coding Assignment 1: FM Partition
+# Coding Assignment 1: Fiduccia-Mattheyses (FM) BiPartition
-Implement one pass of the FM partition algorithm for hypergraphs on CPU.
+Implement one pass of the FM bipartition algorithm for hypergraphs on CPU.

 # Recommended Python Environment
  * Python >= 3.6.6